 Understand Complexity – Keeping It Simple

-The founders of Fiduciary Wealth Partners, Preston McSwain and James Cornell, together have over 50 years of experience working with wealthy families in senior management and advisory positions with leading financial services, investment management and trust companies.
+The founders of Fiduciary Wealth Partners, Preston McSwain and James Cornell, have decades of experience working with wealthy families in senior management and advisory positions with leading financial services, investment management and trust companies.

 Our analysis of independent academic research and evaluation investment manager presentations from many investment firms and consultants all keep pointing us to the same conclusion:

 Index funds should be the at the center of all investment portfolios

-“I successfully sold active management for the better part of 25 years and even won an award at a prior large firm for selling record amount of actively management equity funds.”
+“I successfully sold active management for many years and even won an award at a prior large firm for selling record amount of actively management equity funds.”

 “I did not think I was biased, but incentives can be a powerful force in behavior.
 Once I started my own firm and looked at nothing but the evidence my views changed.
 The evidence is clear: Index funds outperform the vast majority of active managers over most any time period or market cycle.”